soyN3sh/react-intermidiate-challenges/challenge-2/README.md

 ## Acceptance Criteria (AC)

-- When the user enters on the app, the app should shows the picture of the day including the thumbs.
+- When the user enters on the app, the app should shows the picture of the day.
-- When the user selects a specific date with the format YYYY-MM-DD and clicks on `show` button, the app should show the picture of the day for the given date.
+- When the user selects a specific date with the format YYYY-MM-DD, then the app should show the picture of the day for the given date.
 - The app should be responsive.
 - When the app fetch the API and there is an unexpected error, the app should shows a message "There was an error, please try again".
 - When the user selects a invalid date value and clicks on `show` button, the app should show a message error from the api response.